 - A. LLCHD will continue to monitor ambient air for PM2.5, and Ozone.
-Data is recorded and 1hour, 8-hour, 24-hour, and annual averages are computed.
-In order to assess the impact of emissions from mobile sources, a comprehensive emission inventory is conducted on a regular basis using standard, EPA-approved models and emission calculation methods. - B. The LLCHD will continue to cooperate with the Lincoln-Lancaster County Planning Department, the Public Works and Utilities Department, the MPO and Nebraska Department of Roads to understand and quantify emissions related to the transportation system.
+Data is recorded in 1-hour, 8-hour, and 24-hour increments and annual averages are computed.
+In order to assess the impact of emissions from mobile sources, a comprehensive emission inventory is conducted on a regular basis using standard, EPA-approved models and emission calculation methods. - B. The LLCHD will continue to cooperate with the Lincoln-Lancaster County Planning Department, The Public Works and Utilities Department, the MPO and Nebraska Department of Roads to understand and quantify emissions related to the transportation system.

-Funding source: Local and \$125,000 from Nebraska Department of Environmental Quality (Federal pass through funds)
+Funding source: Local and \$117,000 from Nebraska Department of Environmental

+Quality(Federal pass through funds)

+Completion Dates

-Schedule of Products Completion Dates A. Comprehensive emission inventory is conducted using standard On-going activity B. Continue to cooperative planning efforts with the MPO On-going activity
+A. Comprehensive emission inventory is conducted using standard methods On-going activity B. Continue to cooperative planning efforts with the MPO On-going activity

-(Chris Schroeder 2013)
+(Chris Schroeder 2014)